 4. If you were given a choice between high-accuracy or high-speed when planning work, what would you choose and why?

-– Accuracy is extremely important no matter what job you have … if you mislead co-workers, your boss, your client because of mistakes then there can be repercussions.
-In some circumstances accuracy is CRITICAL … 99% accuracy might be great for many professions, but for an aircraft pilot or a ship’s captain it isn’t great enough!
+– Accuracy is extremely important no matter what job you have … if you mislead co-workers, your boss, or your client because of mistakes then there can be repercussions.
+In some circumstances accuracy is CRITICAL … 99% accuracy might be great for many professions, but for an aircraft pilot or a ship’s captain, it isn’t great enough!

 Sometimes you need to SLOW DOWN.
 Many mistakes happen because work is rushed, or because the person

-it is easy to complete a task and submit it … but if you take a little extra time to double check your work you will reduce the margin for error.
+it is easy to complete a task and submit it … but if you take a little extra time to double-check your work you will reduce the margin for error.

-5. Last, but not the least, what’s next on the horizon for Bhumi World in the coming years.
+5. Last, but not least, what’s next on the horizon for Bhumi World in the coming years.